 Fiona - New to the City

 Fiona is an American, new to Amsterdam.
-She moved there to do her PhD.
-She doesn’t know the city and would like to explore her new environs and culture.
+She moved to begon a PhD program in Social Anthropology.
+Fiona doesn’t know the city and would like to explore her new environs and culture.

 Fiona had used Meetup back in the States for a philosophy group and hiking club.
-Checking Meetup in Amsterdam, Fiona finds a few groups that seem perfect for learning the city and the people – a cultural activities group, a cycling excursions group, and expats meet at bars group.
+Checking Meetup in Amsterdam, Fiona finds a few groups that seem perfect for learning the city and connecting with people – a cultural activities group, a cycling excursions group, and expats meet at bars group.
 Fiona tries to attend something once a week, time and workload permitting.
+Her first few months in Amsterdam yield a new social network that extends beyond her school and a budding appreciation of the Netherlands and its culture.

-Group activities can be a nice way for people to explore city beyond the tourist level.
+Group activities can be a nice way for individuals to explore a new city beyond the tourist level.

 Group activities are a nice way to meet new people, especially if you are new to a community and don’t know many people.